Distributed Precoding for Satellite-Terrestrial Integrated Networks Without Sharing CSIT: A Rate-Splitting Approach: System Models

 {\bf{Doppler shift}}: We first explain the Doppler shift $\nu_{u, \ell}$.
 Typically, the Doppler shift for the LEO satellite channel is much larger compared to the terrestrial channel because of the high mobility of the LEO satellite.
-Fortunately, we can exploit a favorable characteristic of the Doppler shift in the LEO satellite channel; each path has almost identical Doppler, i.e., $\nu_{u, \ell} = \nu_{u}$.
-This is because the traveling distances of each path can be assumed to be approximately the same due to the high altitude of the LEO satellite.\footnote{ In practice, the Doppler shift can be varied over time due to moving direction of the satellite keeps changing.
+To deal with this, we can exploit a favorable characteristic of the LEO satellite channel.
+That is to say, each path has almost identical Doppler, i.e., $\nu_{u, \ell} = \nu_{u}$.
+This is because the traveling distances of each path can be assumed to be approximately the same due to the high altitude of the LEO satellite\footnote{ In practice, the Doppler shift can be varied over time due to moving direction of the satellite keeps changing.
 Taking into account this variation of Doppler shift is, however, beyond the scope of our paper.
-Thus we assume perfect knowledge on the Doppler shift.} This allows to compensate the Doppler shift at the LEO satellite by multiplying $e^{-j2\pi \nu_u t}$ to the received signal as presented in \cite{You:jsac:20, Li:tcom:22, li:twc:23, you:twc:22}.
+Thus we assume perfect knowledge on the Doppler shift.}.
+This allows us to compensate the Doppler shift at the LEO satellite.
+Note that the same Doppler shift compensation was also presented in \cite{You:jsac:20, Li:tcom:22, li:twc:23, you:twc:22}.

 {\bf{Delay}}: The propagation delay is also an important issue in LEO satellite communications because of a long propagation distance.
-Thanks to the line-of-sight (LoS)-like characteristic of LEO satellite channels \cite{You:jsac:20, Li:tcom:22}, it is not difficult to compensate the delay effects.
-Specifically, denoting the delay spread as $\tau^{\text{sp}}=\tau_{u, L_s-1} - \tau_{u, 0}$, $\tau^{\text{sp}}$ is rather smaller than that of terrestrial communications since the traveling distances between each propagation path are very similar, which makes the LEO channel rather LoS-like.
-This is also confirmed with the measurement results \cite{vojcic:jsac:94, 3gpp:38:811}.
-Therefore, if the receiver can achieve symbol synchronization by shifting time for a minimum delay of $\tau_{u, 0}$, the delay spread can be readily resolved by using the typical orthogonal frequency division multiplex (OFDM) technique as reported in \cite{You:jsac:20, Li:tcom:22, li:twc:23, you:twc:22}.
+Similar to the Doppler shift compensation, we exploit the line-of-sight (LoS)-like characteristic of LEO satellite channels \cite{You:jsac:20, Li:tcom:22}.
+Specifically, denoting the delay spread as $\tau^{\text{sp}}=\tau_{u, L_s-1} - \tau_{u, 0}$, $\tau^{\text{sp}}$ is rather smaller than that of terrestrial communications since the traveling distances between each propagation path are very similar.
+We note that this is also confirmed with the measurement results \cite{vojcic:jsac:94, 3gpp:38:811}.
+Therefore, if the receiver can achieve symbol synchronization for the minimum delay of $\tau_{u, 0}$, the delay spread can be readily resolved by using the typical orthogonal frequency division multiplex (OFDM) technique.
+This delay compensation was also employed in \cite{You:jsac:20, Li:tcom:22, li:twc:23, you:twc:22}.